Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently

-Applications: The application deadline for March 2021 entry is February 19, 2021.
+The application deadline for October 2021 entry is August 2021.
 To apply for this course, you will need to register for an application pack.
 We will then send you an email with more details on how you can provide information and evidence of how you meet the entry requirements, your Designated Prescribing Practitioner (DPP), line manager, and Non-Medical Prescribing lead (if applicable).

 If you are a West Midlands pharmacist, nurse or AHP you are able to apply to Health Education England (HEE) for possible funding for this course, as the course fully meets their curriculum requirements.

-Students will need to attend all face-to-face as per the requirement of the core and optional modules.
+Students will need to attend all face-to-face engagement, as per the requirement of the core and optional modules.
 Self-directed work is provided online via the University Virtual Learning Environment (VLE) and progression will be monitored by the programme team.

 Assessment dates: will take place between February/March and July/August.
-Exact dates to be confirmed.
 Continuous assessment and in-practice assessment throughout programme duration.